-The present invention aims at a set of building panels, especially floor panels or a floating flooring with a mechanical locking system on the short edge which is configured to improve installation of floor panel installed with vertical folding and which will counteract or prevent separation of the short edges during installation.
-The aim of the invention is also to improve installation, strength, quality and production costs of such and similar locking systems.
-A particular objective is to provide locking systems that could be used to lock thin floorboards, for example with a thickness of 5-10 mm.
+The present invention aims at a set of building panels, especially floor panels or a floating flooring with a mechanical locking system, preferably on the short edges, which is configured to improve installation of floor panels, preferably installed with vertical folding or vertical locking, such that separation forces of the short edges during installation are reduced or completely eliminated.
+The aim of the invention is also to simplify installation such that locking and preferably even unlocking could be accomplished without any vertical or horizontal pressure force or any displacement of the panels.

-The invention mainly relates to floor panels provided with a locking system according to the subject-matter of claim 1.
+The invention comprises a set of floor panels provided with a mechanical locking system according to the subject-matter of claim 1.

 All references to "a/an/the [element, device, component, means, step, etc]" are to be interpreted openly as referring to at least one instance of said element, device, component, means, step, etc., unless explicitly stated otherwise.

-Almost all embodiments are described with separate tongues on the strip panel comprising the locking strip and the locking element that locks the adjacent edges horizontally, mainly in order to simplify the description.
-The separate tongue could be located in the edge of the groove panel comprising the locking groove that cooperates with the locking element.
+Almost all embodiments are described with separate tongues on the strip panel mainly in order to simplify the description.
+The separate tongue could be located optionally in the edge of the groove panel or the strip panel and even on both edges.